AgilionApps/all-things-agilion/README.md

 Agilion's highest value is approaching every new situation with a unique ability to understand core problems, then innovate and produce solutions by leveraging the skill and experience of our product team.

-Any other activity in our business is subject to elimination, outsourcing, or processes, so that our creative energy can be free towards adding the most value for ourselves and customers.
+Any other activity in our business is subject to elimination, outsourcing, or processes.
+We do this so that our creative energy can be free towards adding the most value for ourselves and customers.

 Agilion's processes.